 For example, ingredients you purchased to prepare meals for a nonprofit organization's soup kitchen, or stamps that you buy for a school's fund-raising mailing, can be considered charitable contributions.

 Keep your receipts.
 If your contribution totals $250 or more, you'll also need an acknowledgement from the charity documenting the support you provided.
 Also, if you drove your car for charity during the year, you can deduct 14 cents per mile, plus parking, and tolls paid.

 State Sales Taxes

-The IRS also suggests that you keep a daily diary of gambling activity that includes the date and type of wagering, name and location of gambling establishments, names of people with you when you gamble, and amounts you won or lost.
+The IRS also suggests that you keep a daily diary of gambling activity that includes the date and type of wagering, name and location of gambling establishments, names of people with you when you gamble, and amounts that you won or lost.

-State Tax Paid Last Spring
+State Tax Paid for Previous Year

 Jury Pay Given to Employer